-Note: Production data are dry gas production.
-OPEC production and consumption are 2015 data.
+Note: World and OPEC data were not available for 2016, thus this table was not updated.
+Production data are dry gas production.
+OPEC production and consumption are 2014 data.
 See Glossary for OPEC countries.

-Energy Information Administration, International Energy Statistics, and International Energy Outlook, July 2019.
-(Additional resources: www.eia.doe.gov) In 2017, the United States and Russia were by far the top natural gas producing countries with more than triple that of any other country.
-Although the United States produced more than Russia, Russia has almost four times more reserves.
+Energy Information Administration, International Energy Statistics, and International Energy Outlook, August 2017.
+(Additional resources: www.eia.doe.gov)

+In 2015, the United States and Russia were by far the top natural gas producing countries with more than triple that of any other country.
+Although the United States produced more than Russia, Russia has almost five times more reserves.